engula/engula/docs/design.md

 The supreme unit is responsible for the top-level management of a universe.
 It exposes APIs to create, delete, and configure databases.
 It also monitors the load and health of the universe to scale nodes on demand.
 The control unit is responsible for the top-level management of a database under the supreme unit.
-It manages a dedicated set of units for the database.
 Units of different databases are independent and do not interact with each other.
-The details about these units are described later.
+We will describe the details about other units later.

 When a universe is bootstrapped, a group of supreme units is created.
 These supreme units form a replication group that is capable of fail-over and self-repair.